sjlva/mmcd_score/content/home/demo.md

 **How it should not be used?**

   + It should not be considered a medical device.
-  + It must not be interpreted as patients from low risk group may be discharged for home treatment.
+  + It should not be used with pregnant or pediatric patients.
   + It was validated in a cohort of Brazilian patients, and it should not be adopted for routine clinical use in other settings until it has been appropriately externally validated in those settings.

 {{% /alert %}}